When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog too?

 Be cautious of how much they lick though.
 The healing powers of saliva can easily be trumped by the over-grooming process.

-This doesn’t mean that you should never treat a wound, just that insignificant scrapes and bumps will likely heal just fine on their own.
+This doesn’t mean that you should never treat your dog, just that insignificant scrapes and bumps will likely heal just fine on their own.
 If you are not sure, call your vet and ask.

 5 Wound Care Products for Dogs